MinaCien/Info-Systems-Project/implementation.md

 ## Introduction
-Dataset Description - The system for the debt advice agencies implements structured data from multiple sources.
+Dataset Description - The system for debt advice agencies implements structured data from multiple sources.
 These include:
  * Primary Data Sources - Open Gov Data (this provides publically available debt agency records), and direct content from the debt agencies.
- * Dataset  Structure - User Data Table (This stores the users notes,and bookmarks), System Configurations Table(This stores the themes, and filtering options), and Debt Agencies Table (This stores the agencies details such as name, location, availability, and contact info).
+ * Dataset  Structure - User Data Table (This stores the user's notes, and bookmarks), System Configurations Table(This stores the themes, and filtering options), and Debt Agencies Table (This stores the agency details such as name, location, availability, and contact info).

 The current issues that the system has deals with data accuracy and updates that occur, as the agencies change their contact details, location, and services.
 Thus some information on the site can become outdated, requiring constant updates.
 The other potential issue we have to face is scalability because if the user base grows rapidly, the hosting requirements and system performance may need to be expanded.

 ### Configuration Data
  * User Preferences: UI themes (light/dark mode), and font size customization
- * Map and Location Settings: API keys for map intergration (Mapbox) and the default city, Bristol
+ * Map and Location Settings: API keys for map integration (Mapbox) and the default city, Bristol
  * Filters and Search Settings: Filter options (e.g., availability and postcode) and sorting options (e.g., most affordable, and highly rated)
  * Admin Settings: moderation rules for agency updates